MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

     :::image type="content" source="media/process-mining-tutorial/process-adv-menu.png" alt-text="Screenshot of the process advisor menu selection.":::

 1. In the **Create new process** section, select **Start here**.

-> [!NOTE]
->
-> If you are unable to create a process in process advisor you may not have been assigned the required role by your admin in the environment.
-Please contact your environment admin to give you the **Environment Maker** and **Process Advisor User** roles or any another role with the appropriate privileges.

 5. In the **Create a new process** screen, enter a process name, and then select **Import data**.